-The Selective High School Placement Test will be conducted on the morning of Thursday 13 March 2014.
+The next Selective High School Placement Test will be conducted on the morning of Thursday 12 March 2015.

 It will be administered statewide in designated test centres, usually established in government high schools.
 All applicants in NSW are required to sit for the test unless there are extenuating circumstances.
 Candidates must be allocated to a test centre to sit the test.